Aarti Sequeira: Early life and education

-Aarti Lucica Sequeira, was born in Mumbai on August 19, 1978.
+Aarti Sequeira was born in Mumbai on 19 August 1978.
 Her family was originally from Mangalore in the state of Karnataka.
-She had two sisters, and grew up in a traditional Indian Catholic home.
-When she was still an infant, her family moved to Dubai due to job opportunities for her father.
-Sequaria was raised in there, Sequeira was educated in a primarily Indian-attended school in Dubai until age seven, when she was transferred to a British school, which was initially a challenge for her as she felt like an outsider.
+She has two sisters, and grew up in a traditional Indian Catholic home.
+When she was still an infant, her family moved to Dubai due to better job opportunities for her father.
+Sequeira was educated in a primarily Indian-attended school in Dubai until age seven, when she was transferred to a British school, which was initially a challenge for her as she felt like an outsider.
 She participated in music-related activities at school, including choir and playing piano.

 Sequeira said cooking was a large part of her family's identity, and she credits much of her culinary inspiration to her Indian cultural background and her mother's influence.
 She called her grandmother an "incredible, incredible cook".
 Sequeira's mother started keeping a recipe journal after her own mother died, which inspired Sequeira to start her own recipe journal starting at age 10.
 Her fondest food memories as a child were her father's weekly trips to the market for fresh fish and produce, as well as her mother's daily recipe creations.
 She was also exposed to cuisines of other countries, including homemade pastas in the home of her Italian best friend, and Arabian spit-roasted shawarmas her family ate every Friday.
 As a child, Sequeira would sometimes pretend to host a cooking show, She moved to the United States in 1996. and she was nicknamed "Showcase" because she enjoyed dancing and performing for people.

 Sequeira was inspired to pursue a career in journalism after watching CNN cable news coverage of the Gulf War as a child.
 She aspired to work at CNN and pursue a career like that of journalist Christiane Amanpour.
 Sequeira graduated from Northwestern University's Medill School of Journalism in 2000, with a degree in Broadcast Journalism, with an adjunct major in International Relations.
 She worked at the school's student-run radio and television stations as a student, and spent a short time in Washington, D.C. covering the United States Congress for a local news station in Fargo, North Dakota.
 Sequeira described Medill as a challenging school, but said it helped make her feel tougher, more prepared for challenges, and "like I had something to offer".